R-MR-Adao/ADAS_SimWorld/README.md

 The second user-solution provided by this base implementation of ADAS SimWorld builds on the first solution by using the provided `get_obj_prev()` function to obtain the object positions in the previous cycle.
 This allows calculating the object displacement since the previous cycle and the object absolute velocity, which allows a basic classification into _standing_, _moving_, or oncoming_ objects types.

-Calculating the kinematic properties of the tracked objects is the challenging part of this solution, since we must validate the current cycle detections against those of the previous cycle, and determin which detections coccrespond to which.
+Calculating the kinematic properties of the tracked objects is the challenging part of this solution, since we must validate the current cycle detections against those of the previous cycle, and determine which detections correspond to which.
 This gets further complicated by the fact that some objects will have left the sensor field of view from one cycle to the next, while other will have entered it.

 This filtering step is done by calculating the displacement between each pair of current and previous detections and finding the closest previous-to-current object detection.